-The Abused Adult Resource Center (AARC) headquartered in Bismarck, North Dakota, provides emergency support, crisis intervention, temporary shelter, food, counseling, and advocacy to victims of domestic violence and domestic assault.
+The Abused Adult Resource Center (AARC) headquartered in Bismarck, North Dakota, provides emergency support, crisis intervention, temporary shelter, food, counseling, and advocacy to victims of domestic violence, sexual assault, stalking, dating violence and human trafficking.
 We serve families and individuals in distress throughout south central North Dakota, helping them find a life free from abuse.

 We also work with the community to develop an awareness and sensitivity to the issues of domestic violence and sexual assault and to establish programs to break the “cycle of abuse.”
 The mission of the AARC is to “assist victims of domestic violence and sexual assault by establishing and maintaining a program which will provide temporary shelter, crisis intervention, prevention, education, support and hope as a vision to eliminate violence.”
 AARC programs, staff and volunteers have been widely recognized for their work in building a healthier, safer community.

 Programs to break the cycle of violence, including a 24-hour crisis hotline, advocacy, emotional support, and referrals

 Family Safety Center

 Safe, neutral place where parents can visit children in foster care because of abuse and neglect, and where custodial parents can transfer temporary custody of their children to noncustodial parents for visitation